-We need a common sense plan for getting our economy back on track and that means creating an environment that allows businesses to expand so that the millions of Americans lacking work can find a good job.
-That means putting the brakes on new government regulations and red tape that stand in the way of job-creation.
+We need a common sense plan for growing our economy and that means creating an environment that allows businesses to expand so that the millions of Americans lacking work can find a good job.
+That means reforming our tax code and putting the brakes on new government regulations and red tape that stand in the way of job-creation.

 Committee Approves Posey’s Legislation to Provide Home Buyers More Lending Options

 House Passes Rep. Posey’s Bipartisan Commercial Space Legislation

 Space Coast Projects Receive Priority Funding by Army Corps

 House Approves Rep. Posey’s Plan to Speed-up Port Projects